This two-semester program is geared to students who want to

 On-campus housing consists of single and double-occupancy rooms (approximately $1,145.00 and $1,715.00 per semester, respectively), which are furnished with one twin bed, desk, chair, and wardrobe per occupant.
 Each room also has one private bathroom including shower.
 Each resident has access to a kitchen on their own or an adjacent floor.
 Cooking space is limited to two small burners, one microwave, and a sink, and cooking equipment is not provided.
 The on-campus cafeteria serves breakfast, lunch, and dinner Monday-Friday as well as a light brunch on Saturday, for about $8.00 (₩9,000-10,000) per meal.
 Please note that the cafeteria is closed on Sundays.
 Groceries and other food establishments are within walking distance and easy access.

 Click here for a virtual tour of the housing facilities at the Asia Campus

-You will receive a comprehensive in-person orientation coordinated by your LEAP instructor, Office for Global Engagement: Learning Abroad, and the U Asia Campus during Fall semester.
+You will receive a comprehensive orientation coordinated by the Office for Global Engagement: Learning Abroad and the U Asia Campus during Fall semester.
 This will cover everything from applying for a visa to registering for your courses.
 In addition, through your University of Utah Asia Campus: Global LEAP Korea application you will receive a Welcome Packet and complete an online orientation which will introduce you to best practices and resources for living and learning abroad for your Spring semester.